microsoft/AzureTipsAndTricks/blog/tip7.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 7 - Use the Table Parameter in the Azure CLI"
+title: "Tip 7 - Use the Table Parameter in the Azure CLI"
 excerpt: "Learn how to use the table parameter in the Azure CLI"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-08-29 17:00:00